AqwamCreates/DataPredict-Agent/docs/Tutorials/SettingUpOurFirstAgent.md

 All agents are required to have a single server associated with it.
 This allows our agents to be able to chat with other players and have their own free will.

+In addition, there are a lot of things you can control for your agents.
+For example, using the "hiddenPrompt" to add personality to your agents.

 ```lua

 local agentName = "defaultAgent"